typings/typings/docs/known-issues.md

 Because of this, if there are two modules depends on the same global dependency, that dependency would be installed twice causing "Duplicate Identifier" errors.

 Workaround:
-- Create typings in external module format (aka module file with ambient module declaration), or
+- Create typings in external module format, or
 - Consumer needs to install them manually